All Episodes

 99.6% of the time.

-Um, now what's your reaction though to the teacher?
+What's your reaction, though, to the teacher?

-Uh, she just she just said, Courtney, just be quiet and uh she just changed the subject, she said.
+And she just changed the subject, she said.

-That's just that's just propaganda.
+That's just propaganda.

-You you know what kind of genuine now propaganda your daughter's up against each and every day in school.
+You know what kind of genuine now propaganda your daughter's up against each and every day in school.

-Hope she uh hangs out.
+Hope she hangs out.

 That's great.